wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/best-practices-securing-governing-power-automate-environments/includes/4-view-admin-analytics.md

 -   Connectors

-We will walk through each of these reports and highlight how administrators can leverage them to gain insights about how their users utilize Power Automate.
+We'll walk through each of these reports and highlight how administrators can leverage them to gain insights about how their users utilize Power Automate.